DAlons27/printf/README.md

 * This function prints an individual character (similar to standard library putchar)

-## printf

-* The core function where the buffer is defined and freed.
-All other functions are called from here

 ## holberton.h

 * Header file that contains prototypes for all the functions and a struct holding a function and a character